-Submission ID Key Points of Submission Analysis State Interest?
-Yes/No Recommendation Significant Change? and references the recognition of Beaudesert as being in proximity to a "Potential Future Growth Area" under the SEQ Regional Plan.
+Submission ID Key Points of Submission Analysis State Submission iD Rey Folins of Submission Interest Yes/No and references the recognition of Beaudesert as being in proximity to a "Potential Future Growth Area" under the SEQ Regional Plan.
 The submission identifies that the only other areas earmarked for future residential development are on the outer periphery of town, which will encourage urban sprawl and traffic congestion, and are characterised by development constraints as reflected in the overlays that apply to this land.
 The submission notes that the subject land is by contrast relatively free from development constraints.
 Accordingly, the submission requests a zoning that provides for a more intensive form of residential development, or a smaller residential lot size.
-The submission notes that having regard to the unique nature and development potential of the site, the site warrants its own unique precinct that allows subdivisions to have a minimum lot size that achieves the following outcome (which has been prescribed for other zones in the planning scheme): "Lot sizes and dimensions are appropriate to accommodate the proposed use and gives consideration to the values and constraints affecting the land".
+The submission notes that having regard to the unique nature and development potential of the site, the site warrants its own unique precinct that allows subdivisions to have a minimum lot size that achieves the following outcome (which has been prescribed for other zones in the planning scheme): "Lot sizes and dimensions are appropriate to accommodate the proposed Lot sizes and dimensions are appropriate to accommodate the proposed use and gives consideration to the values and constraints affecting the land".
 The submission notes that this option will provide for a more appropriately scaled development (subject to Council assessment), which will expedite the development assessment process with the knowledge that Council is supportive of the proposal and will eliminate any unnecessary third party risk to development.
-PLSS18/000105 The submission supports the proposed inclusion of Lot 11 on RP94728, 46 Macquarie Street, Boonah in the Mixed Use Zone on the basis of the following: • The prominent location of the land on the corner of Macquarie Street and Coronation Drive, with the property able to serve as a gateway to Boonah; • The property can serve a significant complimentary role to the central business district of Boonah.
-Council's recent approval of a service station on this site will assist in this respect; • The site can be developed for a range of code assessable land uses (e.g. food and drink outlets, showroom, service industry, indoor sport and recreation etc.) that will reinforce the important role the property can play in the ongoing development of Boonah and provide the impetus for other vacant lots in the vicinity of the property to be developed. • • • • • • • • • • • • • • • • • • • The submission's support of the proposed zoning of the property in the draft Planning Scheme is noted.
-No No change.
+PLSS18/000105 The submission supports the proposed inclusion of Lot 11 on RP94728, 46 Macquarie Street, Boonah in the Mixed Use Zone on the basis of the following: The prominent location of the land on the corner of Macquarie Street and Coronation Drive, with the property able to serve as a gateway to Boonah; The property can serve a significant complimentary role to the central business district of Boonah.
+Council's recent approval of a service station on this site will assist in this respect; The site can be developed for a range of code assessable land uses (e.g. food and drink outlets, showroom, service industry, indoor sport and recreation etc.) that will reinforce the important role the property can play in the ongoing development of Boonah and provide the impetus for other vacant lots in the vicinity of the property to be developed.
+The submission's support of the proposed zoning of the property in the draft Planning Scheme is noted.
+No est?
+No Recommendation Significant Change?
+No change.
 N/A